TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 This subsection analyzes the privacy, computational complexity, and utility of \oursd.

 \begin{theorem} \oursd (Algorithm~\ref{alg:tracs-d}) satisfies $n\varepsilon$-LDP for the rectangular location space $\mathcal{S}$. \end{theorem}

 \begin{proof}(Sketch) The direction perturbation mechanism $\mechanism_\circ$ satisfies $\varepsilon_d$-LDP by its definition.
 For the distance perturbation, the randomness comes entirely from mechanism $\mechanism_{-}$, which satisfies $(\varepsilon - \varepsilon_d)$-LDP.
 The post-processing property preserves the same privacy level after linearly mapping the perturbed distance.
-Then each location satisfies $\varepsilon$-LDP due to Composition Theorem~\ref{thm:sequential}.
-Hence, the entire trajectory perturbed by \oursd satisfies $n\varepsilon$-LDP.
-Appendix~\ref{appendix:proof_tracs-d} provides the detailed proof. \end{proof}
+Then each location satisfies $\varepsilon$-LDP by Composition Theorem~\ref{thm:sequential} (or by computing the 2D $pdf$ ratio in the LDP definition).
+Hence, the entire perturbed trajectory satisfies $n\varepsilon$-LDP.
+Appendix~\ref{appendix:proof_tracs-d} provides details. \end{proof}

-\textbf{Complexity.} \oursd (Algorithm~\ref{alg:tracs-d}) has $\Theta(n)$ time complexity and $\Theta(n)$ space complexity, where $n$ is the length of the trajectory. \ The time complexity is $\Theta(n)$ because each line of Algorithm~\ref{alg:tracs-d} is $\Theta(1)$.
-The space complexity is $\Theta(n)$ because it needs to store the perturbed trajectory $\mathcal{T}'$.
+\textbf{Complexity.} \oursd (Algorithm~\ref{alg:tracs-d}) has $\Theta(1)$ time complexity for each location, as each line is $\Theta(1)$.
+Thus, the entire algorithm has $\Theta(n)$ time complexity, where $n$ is the length of the trajectory.
+The space complexity is also $\Theta(n)$ because it needs to store the perturbed trajectory $\mathcal{T}'$.

 The $\Theta(n)$ time complexity is optimal for per-location perturbation mechanisms.
-Among existing LDP mechanisms for discrete location spaces, even if ignore the complexity of the score function and sampling in the Exponential mechanism~\cite{DBLP:conf/innovations/NissimST12}, NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21} has $\Theta(tn)$ time complexity, where $t$ is the number of predefined ``gram''.
+Among existing LDP mechanisms for discrete location spaces, even if we ignore the complexity of the score function and sampling in the Exponential mechanism~\cite{DBLP:conf/innovations/NissimST12}, NGram~\cite{DBLP:journals/pvldb/CunninghamCFS21} has $\Theta(tn)$ time complexity, where $t$ is the number of predefined ``gram''.
 It also includes a large constant factor due to its search to satisfy reachability constraints.
-ATP~\cite{DBLP:journals/pvldb/Zhang000H23} is $\Theta(mn)$, where $m$ is the size of the location space, due to its necessary trajectory merging step.
-LDPTrace~\cite{DBLP:journals/pvldb/DuHZFCZG23} has $\Theta(mn)$ time complexity, where $m$ is the number of grids; it also has a large constant factor due to the model training procedure on a set of trajectories.
+L-SRR~\cite{DBLP:conf/ccs/WangH0QH22} has $\Theta(mn)$ time complexity, where $m$ is the number of locations, due to the grouping of locations.
+ATP~\cite{DBLP:journals/pvldb/Zhang000H23} also has $\Theta(mn)$ time complexity, because of its trajectory merging step.

 Note that the $\Theta(n)$ space complexity is for the convenience of presenting the algorithm.
-It can be reduced to $\Theta(1)$ by updating each perturbed location $\tau_{i+1}'$ in place within $\mathcal{T}$.
-This results in a lightweight memory footprint, which is crucial for mobile devices and edge computing.
+It can be reduced to $\Theta(1)$ by only updating each perturbed location $\tau_{i+1}'$ in place within $\mathcal{T}$.
+This results in a lightweight memory footprint, which is crucial for edge computing.

 \begin{theorem} In \oursd, both the worst-case mean square error (MSE) of $\mechanism_\circ$ and $\mechanism_{-}$ converge to zero with a rate of $\Theta(e^{-\varepsilon/2})$. \end{theorem}